EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

 As you can see in the "Network>Preview" tab, `result.data.allMarkdownRemark.nodes` contains blog entry summaries.
 Unfortunately, it contains __*all*__ blog articles, *regardless of status*.
 That means the summaries of all of my blog entries are shipped over the network every time the site loads.
 As my blog grows, this will become a serious problem.

-Appendix C: Deploying to Netlify
+### Appendix C: Deploying to Netlify

 I'm hosting on Github and Netlify.
 I'm not using the Gatsby Netlify plugin.
-There are two ways to store the env vars:
+There are two options to store the env vars:

+- Option 1: Config File
-- Config File: In a `netlify.toml` file in the root folder.
+ In a `netlify.toml` file in the root folder.
 This will also be in you git repo.
 This is not preferred because you will need to store secrets at some point.

 ```
 # Production context: all deploys from the Production branch set in your site’s